Museums Publications Design Competition

 - A publication is defined as material reproduced in printed form for distribution to the public.

-- T-shirts, buttons, banners, tote bags and the like are not eligible.
-Only the finished product is submissible (no mock-ups or proofs).
+- Only the finished product is submissible (no mock-ups or proofs).

 - Slides, transparencies and photographs of entries are not eligible.